by Adam Sliwinski

 The percussion quartet is becoming one of the standard genres of contemporary composition.
 As a catalyst for musical innovation, it is unmatched for diversity of expression and sound.
 Sō Percussion is in the midst of producing a new generation of percussion quartets, written by some of the most fascinating composers of our time.

-Julia Wolfe is writing a new piece for Sō Percussion’s Carnegie Hall concert in the fall of 2019.
+Julia Wolfe wrote a piece for Sō Percussion’s Carnegie Hall concert in the fall of 2019.
 Our first idea for the collaboration was unorthodox: we asked Wolfe to write us a string quartet.
-We are likely to tap, rub, strike the strings, and who-knows-what else (but probably not play them in any traditional fashion).
-This work will officially be cataloged as Wolfe’s Fifth String Quartet.
+We tap, rub, strike the strings, and play them in just about everything but the traditional fashion.
+This work is officially cataloged as Wolfe’s Fifth String Quartet.

 Three composers have tackled the sub-genre of music for “mallet quartet” (two vibraphones, two marimbas) which debuted with Steve Reich’s Sō Percussion commission Mallet Quartet in 2009.
 The mallet quartet harnesses both wood (marimbas) and metal (vibraphones); allows for the possibility of complex timbre combinations by having more than one of each; and covers a 5-octave range from the cello’s low C. This means that it mostly covers the same range as a string quartet, and with the addition of glockenspiels – as in Donnacha Dennehy’s piece – exceeds it.